Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/13038.png){ #fig:13038 width=75% }

-The two most basic measures of an amplifying tube\'s characteristics are its amplification factor (µ) and its mutual conductance (g~m~), also known as _transconductance_.
+The two most basic measures of an amplifying tube's characteristics are its amplification factor (µ) and its mutual conductance (g~m~), also known as _transconductance_.
 Transconductance is defined here just the same as it is for field-effect transistors, another category of voltage-controlled devices.
 Here are the two equations defining each of these performance characteristics:

 ![](media/13039.png){ #fig:13039 width=75% }